rjaychen/ar4vlm/README.md

+# AR-VLM-Data Collection
+This project is built on top of the sample projects of Unity AR Foundation.
+The data collection app is found via the Camera > CPU Images scene.

 # AR Foundation Samples

 Example AR scenes that use [AR Foundation 6.0](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@6.0/manual/index.html) and demonstrate its features.
 Each feature is used in a minimal sample scene with example code that you can modify or copy into your project.